Updated: Dec 10, 2020

 This past summer I had an idea to drive south by myself to sit, explore and 'find' whatever it was that I felt compelled to 'find' within myself.
 I loaded up my clothes, my easel and paints and canvas'.
 I had no plan except to be in Newport Beach, Ca at the Perring's beach house to house sit while they were in Africa.
 It was the first time in my life where I didn't really have to be anywhere at any time or manage anyone but myself.

 I had no hotel reservations.
 I decided to manage as I went.
-On the trip down I decided I wouldn't fill my space with too much noise.
+On the trip driving south, I decided I wouldn't fill my space with too much noise.
 I kept music very limited.
-On occassion i would turn on Lauren Daigle.
+On occasion I would turn on Lauren Daigle.
 I said no to audio books.
 I wanted to sit with myself and experience what it was like to not have to 'do' anything.
 To create space for my mind and heart to connect and really feel.

 I had a mini recorder with me that I chose to use to capture my very random thoughts.
 It was like moving all my internal thoughts into a external tank.
 My purpose was intended to use these thoughts for more writing and creative impetus upon my return to Seattle.